 You can then run your SVG through a program such as svgcleaner by RazrFalcon, which is a great tool for reducing the size of SVGs by removing unnecessary data.

 NOTE: svgcleaner will ungroup groups so if you have nested groups you may need to adjust the stroke order after cleaning your SVG.
 If you would like to keep the groups when using svgcleaner, uncheck 'Ungroup groups' in the 'Elements' preferences tab.

 The article on creating your own images will help you to edit an SVG you have found to make it draw better or to create an SVG from scratch that is already optimised.

 Keep the file size of your finished GIF as small as possible to avoid any problems with the import or playback.
 The GIFs available in the VideoScribe library are under 300kb and we recommend keeping your own files at or below this size.

 ezgif's optimise tool will reduce the size of your animated GIFs – by reducing the number of colours used and/or removing frames that aren’t essential to the final effect.

 Find out more about using animated GIFs in VideoScribe.

-Disclaimer: We like the software recommended on this page, and it has performed well during ordinary use, but we have not undertaken any in-depth testing and we have not checked it for the presence of malware or any potentially harmful behaviour, so you download and use it at your own risk and we do not accept any liability for any loss or damage it may cause.
+Disclaimer: We like the software recommended on this page, and it has performed well during ordinary use, but we have not undertaken any in-depth testing and we have not checked it for the presence of malware or any potentially harmful behaviour.
+Please download and use it at your own risk - we do not accept any liability for any loss or damage it may cause.